 Severe anxiety attacks can present in a variety of different ways.

-When you talk with a Christian counselor, they may use the phrase panic attack to refer to the event of the anxiety attack, while acknowledging that the effects can last for several hours.
+When you talk with a Christian Counselor at San Diego Christian Counseling, they may use the phrase panic attack to refer to the event of the anxiety attack, while acknowledging that the effects can last for several hours.
 The term panic anxiety disorder describes a long-term condition in which people experience frequent panic attacks, often on a daily basis.

 Signs of a Severe Anxiety Attack